-Letter Description Part- time Total А Total number of instructional faculty 199 36 235 В Total number who are members of minority groups 43 6 49 С Total number who are women 104 15 119 D Total number who are men 95 21 116 Е Total number who are nonresidents (international) 12 1 13 F Total number with doctorate, or other terminal degree 196 28 224 G Total number whose highest degree is a master's but not a terminal master's 3 4 7 Н Total number whose highest degree is a bachelor's 0 2 2 Ι Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
-0 2 2 J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate- level students 0 0 0
+Full-time Part-time Total Α Total number of instructional faculty В Total number who are members of minority groups С Total number who are women D Total number who are men Е Total number who are nonresidents (international) F Total number with doctorate, or other terminal degree G Total number whose highest degree is a master's but not a terminal master's Н Total number whose highest degree is a bachelor's I Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
+J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students

-I2.
+I-2.
 Student to Faculty Ratio

-Report the Fall 2023 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2024 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.

 • Do not count undergraduate or graduate student teaching assistants as faculty.

-Fall 2023 Student to Faculty ratio: 8.75 to 1
+Fal 2024 Student to Faculty ratio: to 1

-• Based on 1,847 students and 211 faculty)
+(based on students and faculty)

-I3.
+I-3.
 Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2023 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2024 term.